kovidgoyal/calibre/manual/gui.rst

     2. **Edit metadata in bulk**: Allows you to edit common metadata fields for large numbers of books simultaneously.
 It operates on all the books you have selected in the :ref:`Library view <search_sort>`.
     3. **Download metadata and covers**: Downloads metadata and covers (if available) for the books that are selected in the book list.
     4. **Merge book records**: Gives you the capability of merging the metadata and formats of two or more book records.
 You can choose to either delete or keep the records that were not clicked first.
+    5. **Manage data files**: Manage the extra data files associated with the selected books.

 For more details, see :ref:`metadata`.